 ✅ Since ADO buses make numerous stops along the way, they are a better option if you have extra time.
 Tickets can be purchased at the ticket office, or online.
 ADO also has its own app which can be used to download your tickets to show them to your driver before you get on a bus.

 Taking a colectivo from downtown Cancun

-If you are in downtown Cancun and need to catch a ride to Tulum, look for a colectivo, a small shared van that offers a quick and reliable transportation between major destinations in the region.
+If you are in downtown Cancun and need a quick ride, look for a colectivo, a small shared van that offers a quick and reliable transportation between major destinations in the region.

 Colectivos stop when a passenger flags them down, but the best spot to catch them is across the main bus station in Cancun.
 Prices are on the lower end and you can expect to pay about $10 USD for your trip – a great option for budget travelers.

 Another option is to take ADO bus from the main bus station in Cancun.
 Keep in mind that ADO buses are slower than colectivos, and the same journey could take close to 3 hours.

 PRO TIP: If you are going to take public transportation in Mexico, learn some Spanish, as not every bus driver and ticket agent speaks English.